 The best two-year-old of that 1931-32 racing season was Kuvera (pictured above), a dapper little colt of exquisite quality by the imported stallion Brazen, and bred at Biraganbil by H. C. Rouse.
-Trained by George Price for the partnership that raced as ‘F. Smithden’ he had been purchased as a yearling for 270 guineas.
-One of the partners in the colt was W. J. Smith, who had laid out a fortune on yearlings but had generally gone unrewarded until the advent of Kuvera and his year-younger brother, Shakuni.
+Trained by George Price for the partnership that raced as “F. Smithden”, he had been purchased as a yearling for 270 guineas.
+One of the partners in the colt was W. J. Smith, who had laid out a fortune on yearlings but had generally gone unrewarded until the advent of Kuvera and his year-younger brother, Shakuni, which the partnership then bought as a yearling for 900 guineas.

-Much was asked of Kuvera in his initial season on the Turf when the little colt started in thirteen races, managing to win six times, including both the Sires’ Produce Stakes at Flemington and Randwick, and then rounding off his season by carrying the ten-pound penalty to victory in the Champagne Stakes.
+Much was asked of Kuvera in his initial season on the Turf when the diminutive colt started in thirteen races, managing to win six times, including both the Sires’ Produce Stakes at Flemington and Randwick, and then rounding off his season by carrying the ten-pound penalty to victory in the A.J.C.
+Champagne Stakes.
 Perhaps the biggest concern over Kuvera’s Derby prospects was the colt’s lack of inches and his ability to carry 8 st. 10lb over the testing mile and a half at Randwick.
-Nonetheless, one witness to Kuvera’s champagne victory in his last appearance as a juvenile and a believer in his Derby prospects was the glamorous and racy Countess of Jersey, the former Australian Patricia Richards of Cowcumbla, Cootamundra, and a keen horsewoman in her own right.
+Nonetheless, one witness to Kuvera’s Champagne victory in his last appearance as a juvenile and a believer in his Derby prospects was the glamorous and racy Countess of Jersey, the former Australian, Patricia Richards of Cowcumbla, Cootamundra, and a keen horsewoman in her own right.